bibbox/app-molgenis-fair/INSTALL-APP.md

 `17-Sep-2021 07:24:16.134 INFO [main] org.apache.catalina.startup.HostConfig.deployDirectory Deploying web application directory [/usr/local/tomcat/webapps/ROOT]`

 ### Log in with the default credentials
+Click on "Sign in" on the top right corner of the screen.
 The default admin user name is "admin".
 The default admin password is "admin".

 ![Screenshot01](assets/install-screen-01.png)